exercism/kotlin/concepts/lists/introduction.md

 # Introduction

-A [`List`][ref-lists] is a collection of items of a specified type.
+A [`List`][ref-lists] is an *ordered* collection of items of a specified type.

-There are two types of lists.
-One is `mutable` and the other is `read-only`

-`read-only` means the list contents cannot be directly changed `mutable` means the list contents can be changed after creation
+”Ordered” here means that the items have a specific spot in the list (their *index*), **not** that they are sorted.

+You use a list in Kotlin when you have multiple values that all represent the same kind of thing (e.g. chat messages, names) and you want to store and process them together instead of using many separate variables.

+There are two common ways to work with lists in Kotlin:
+- `List`: a read-only list (no add/remove/set operations).
+- `MutableList`: a mutable list that you can modify after creation
 ## Creating
 ### Read-only
-A `read-only` list is created using the `listOf()` builtin function.
+A `read-only` list is created using the `listOf()` built-in function.
 ```kotlin
 listOf(0, 1, 2)
 ```
-In this example, kotlin will automatically recognize the type to be `List<Int>`, a list of integers.
+In this example, Kotlin will automatically recognize the type to be `List<Int>`, a list of integers.
 You can specify the type in multiple ways:
 1. `listOf<type>(…)`
 2. `val name: List<type> = listOf()`